Survivor benefits

 How the spouse rate is built (and add-ons many miss)

 The exact dollar amounts change with annual COLA.
-Always refer to VA’s current DIC rate tables—but the structure of the benefit is fairly stable:
+Refer to VA's current DIC rate tables—but the structure of the benefit is fairly stable:

 • Base monthly rate for a surviving spouse.